weida0216/Pizza-Sales-Analysis/README.md

 Understanding the number of customers a business serves on a daily basis and identifying any peak hours can be important for several reasons.
 It can help with staffing and resource allocation, allow for better planning and forecasting, and provide insight into the overall health and success of the business.
 In this section, we will explore ways to measure and analyze the number of customers a business serves on a daily basis, as well as identify any peak hours that may exist.
 By understanding these metrics, businesses can make informed decisions about how to best serve their customers and optimize their operations.

-I first investigated the amount of orders received each day through the year using the following query:
+I first investigated the amount of orders received each day throughout the year using the following query:

 ```
 SELECT COUNT(OrderID) as num_orders, date